vhub-team/native-db/functions/0x128F79EDCECE4FD5.md

 # PED::CAN_PED_RAGDOLL

 ## Summary
-Determines if a ped can be set into a rag doll state.
+Determines if a ped can be set into a rag doll state

 ## Parameters
 * **PED_INDEX** pedIndex